str4ngeMD/p1102-userspace-driver/README.md

-> Anyone who can contribute is welcome.
+> Anyone who can contribute is welcome. \
+> read RESEARCH_HISTORy.md for details.
+>
+> This is not yet a turnkey solution. \
+> I hope either I or someone else can make this very easy to install/use for normal people, in the future.

 # HP LaserJet Pro P1102 userspace Loopback Print Driver for macOS (Apple Silicon)